Lunfardo: Etymology

+Most sources believe that Lunfardo originated among criminals, and later became more commonly used by other classes.
+Circa 1870, the word lunfardo itself (originally a deformation of lombardo, i.e. an inhabitant of the region of Lombardy in Italy, the origin of many Italians in Argentina in the early 20th century) was often used to mean 'outlaw'.

 Origin

 Lunfardo (or lunfa for short) began as prison slang in the late 19th century so guards would not understand prisoners.
-According to Oscar Conde, the word came from "lumbardo" (the inhabitants of the region Lombardia in Italy, the origin of most of the Italians in Argentina in the early 20th century).
 However, the vernacular Spanish of mid-19th century Buenos Aires as preserved in the dialogue of Esteban Echeverría's short story The Slaughter Yard (El matadero) is already a prototype of Lunfardo.